Apprenticeships in Scotland

 Work experience is essential to gaining employment within the construction industry.
 You could gain this at school, or by working weekends and holidays with a company or relative who works in human resources.
 Potential employers will always be pleased to see work experience listed on your CV.

-Additional skills which may benefit anyone considering a job as a human resources manager include:
+Additional skills which may benefit anyone considering a job as a human resources personel include:

 Bryony Mannion - Human resources administrator